orientechnologies/orientdb-docs/Transactions.md

 OrientDB is an [ACID](Transactions.md#acid-properties) compliant DBMS.

-**NOTE: OrientDB keeps the transaction on client RAM, so the transaction size is affected by the available RAM (Heap memory) on JVM.
-For transactions involving many records, consider to split it in multiple transactions.**
+>**NOTE**: OrientDB keeps the transaction on client RAM, so the transaction size is affected by the available RAM (Heap memory) on JVM.
+For transactions involving many records, consider to split it in multiple transactions.

 ## ACID properties
 ### Atomicity
 "Atomicity requires that each transaction is 'all or nothing': if one part of the transaction fails, the entire transaction fails, and the database state is left unchanged.
 An atomic system must guarantee atomicity in each and every situation, including power failures, errors, and crashes.
 To the outside world, a committed transaction appears (by its effects on the database) to be indivisible ("atomic"), and an aborted transaction does not happen." - [WikiPedia](http://en.wikipedia.org/wiki/ACID)

 ### Consistency

 "The consistency property ensures that any transaction will bring the database from one valid state to another.
 Any data written to the database must be valid according to all defined rules, including but not limited to constraints, cascades, triggers, and any combination thereof.
 This does not guarantee correctness of the transaction in all ways the application programmer might have wanted (that is the responsibility of application-level code) but merely that any programming errors do not violate any defined rules." - [WikiPedia](http://en.wikipedia.org/wiki/ACID)

 OrientDB uses the MVCC to assure consistency.
 The difference between the management of MVCC on transactional and not-transactional cases is that with transactional, the exception rollbacks the entire transaction before to be caught by the application.